Syriac alphabet: Mṭalqānā

 Classically, mṭalqānā was not used for silent letters that occurred at the end of a word (e.g. ܡܪܝ mār[ī], '[my] lord').
 In modern Turoyo, however, this is not always the case (e.g. mor[ī], '[my] lord').

 Latin alphabet and romanization

-In 1930, a Latin alphabet for Syriac was developed with some material promulgated.
-It was used until around 1938, when it was replaced by a Cyrillic script.
+In the late 1920s to late 1930s, both Cyrillic and Latin alphabets for Syriac (specifically for the C. Urmi dialect) were developed in the USSR with some material promulgated.
 Although they did not supplant the Syriac script, the usage of the Latin script in the Syriac community has still become widespread because most of the Assyrian diaspora is in Europe and the Anglosphere, where the Latin alphabet is predominant.

 In Syriac romanization, some letters are altered and would feature diacritics and macrons to indicate long vowels, schwas and diphthongs.
 The letters with diacritics and macrons are mostly upheld in educational or formal writing.